SAEON/croco_tools/readme_version_croco_tools.txt

 New in v1.1 :
 =============

-- Aforc_CFSR : an updated and cleaned new directory, dedicated to CFSR atmopheric forcing processing
+- Aforc_CFSR : new specific directory dedicated to CFSR atmospheric forcing processing

-- Coupling_tools :

-- croco_pyvisu : new visualization gui (as croco_gui) but in Python (thanks to S. LeGentil, LOPS/Ifremer).
+- croco_pyvisu : a new powerful visualization gui (as croco_gui) in Python (thanks to S. Le Gentil, LOPS/Ifremer), portable on every supercomputer.

-- Preprocessing_tools : several update, espacially the easy grid package andle grid rotation (Thanks to J. Moelmaker, UCLA)
+- Preprocessing_tools: Integration of the easy grid package to easily manage grid generation with rotation (Thanks to J. Moelmaker, UCLA).

-- Rivers : several update and bug fix to manage variable flows and/or concentration from netCDF files
+- Rivers : several update to manage variable flows and/or concentration (temperature, salinity, bigeochemical tracers, ...) from input netCDF files.

 CONTENTS: